 Fastest (but lowest quality) Method: How to Defrost Chicken Fast in the Microwave

 Defrosting anything, including chicken, in the microwave is hands-down the quickest method.
 Like other methods, the time will vary depending on the size and cut of your chicken.
-Some people may choose this method to defrost chicken breasts.
-I wouldn’t recommend using the microwave method to defrost a whole bird, as it will cause tough, rubbery chicken.
+Some people may choose this method to defrost skinless chicken breasts.
+I wouldn’t recommend defrosting a whole chicken in the microwave, as it will cause tough, rubbery chicken.

 Most microwaves have a defrost setting.
 You can use this, but don’t walk away and forget about it.
 If your microwave doesn’t have a defrost setting, use 50% power and short time intervals.
 Whichever way you select, check on your chicken frequently and turn it to help it thaw more evenly.

-The microwave is the convenient method that will quickly thaw chicken, but it will probably affect the quality of your meat.
+The microwave method is convenient since it will quickly thaw chicken, but it will probably affect the quality of your meat.
 It may not be the ideal method if you’re planning a BBQ party to show off your new Grilled Chicken Shawarma recipe or BBQ Lollipop Chicken.
 But if you’re trying to feed your children on a busy weeknight, go for it.
-Just plan on cooking your meat immediately after defrosting it.
+Just plan on cooking the chicken immediately after defrosting it.

 Wasteful Method: Defrosting Chicken in Cold, Running Water

-Similar to the cold bath method, defrosting chicken in cold, running water uses cold water to defrost your bird.
+Similar to the cold bath method, bringing your chicken up to temperature in cold water that’s left running uses cold water to defrost your bird.
 Instead of placing the chicken in a bath, this method uses water flowing over the chicken.

-Although this method prevents you from having to change the water, it uses a lot of water and doesn’t shave off that much time.
+Although this cold water method prevents you from having to change the water, it uses a lot of water and doesn’t shave off that much time.

-Depending on how much meat thaws, a pound of chicken breast may take less than an hour.
+Depending on how much meat thaws, a pound of chicken breasts may take less than an hour.
 I’d recommend using the bath method to get the same result (and support the environment).

 More expensive Method: Using a Defrosting Tray